 kunanyi/Mount Wellington Cable Car proposal

-In July 2019, the City of Hobart requested further information to assess the planning application against the provisions of the Hobart Interim Planning Scheme 2015 and the Wellington Park Management Plan 2013.
+In July 2019, a request was made to the proponent for further information in order to properly assess the planning application against the provisions of the Hobart Interim Planning Scheme 2015 and the Wellington Park Management Plan 2013.

 It is part of the standard planning application assessment process that requests for further information are made to ensure all provisions of the planning scheme are addressed.

-Additional information was received by the City of Hobart on 6 January 2020 but was determined by the City of Hobart’s external assessment panel to be insufficient in order for the Planning Authority to assess the application.
+Additional information was received on 6 January 2020, 7 August 2020 and 2 October but was determined by the City's external experts to be insufficient in order for the Planning Authority to assess the application.

-Alternatively, it is open to the applicant to appeal the Council's information requests to the Resource Management and Planning Appeals Tribunal should they disagree with the Council's position.
+In October 2020, the proponent has exercised their right to appeal the request for further information to the Resource Management and Planning Appeals Tribunal.
 This appeal right has been available to the applicant since the first section 54 request was issued to them in July 2019.
+A Directions Hearing is scheduled for 5 November.

 What happens next?

-- If the additional information submitted is satisfactory, the planning application will be publicly advertised for a period of between 14 and 28 days, as prescribed by the Land Use Planning and Approvals Act 1993.
+- Once it is determined by the external experts that the information supplied is satisfactory for assessment, the planning application will be publicly advertised for a period of between 14 and 28 days, as prescribed by the Land Use Planning and Approvals Act 1993.
 At this time, the planning application with all accompanying information provided by the applicant will be available on the City of Hobart’s website for members of the public to view.

 Having your say